ms-henglu/azure-dev-docs/articles/terraform/get-started-azapi-preflight.md

 [!INCLUDE [configure-terraform.md](includes/configure-terraform.md)]

 - **Configure permission**: The Preflight validation API requires write permissions.
-Make sure that the service principal or user running Terraform has the necessary permissions to perform write operations on the resources you are validating.
+Make sure that the service principal or user running Terraform has the necessary permissions to perform write operations on the resources you're validating.

 ## Implement the Terraform code